This detailed beginner’s guide shows you how to install Windows 10 in VirtualBox on Linux.

-Name the VM anything worth remembering.
-Also select the Operating System and version, in this case Windows 10 and 64 bit for me.
+Name the VM anything you like.
+Also select the operating system and version.
+In this case I’ve chosen Windows 10 and 64-bit.

-Choose RAM size.
-The recommended RAM size for 64 bit Windows 10 is 2 GB while for 32 bit Windows 10, it’s 1 GB.
-But I suggest to have a little more than that for a smoother experience.
+Choose the RAM size.
+The recommended RAM size for 64-bit Windows 10 is 2 GB, while for 32-bit Windows 10 it’s 1 GB.
+But I suggest you have a little more than that for a smoother experience.

 Next is the size for the virtual machine.
-If you are crunch on space, choose the recommend size else have it little more than the recommended size.
+If you’re crunched on space choose the recommended size, otherwise make it a little more than the recommended size.

-For the format, go ahead with VDI format.
+For the format, go ahead with the VDI format.

 Confused about dynamic or fixed size?
-If you choose dynamic, the installed VM will later grow out of the allocated size.
-If you are not going to use Windows extensively, I suggest to go with fixed size.
+If you choose dynamic, the installed VM will grow beyond its allocated size later.
+If you’re not going to use Windows extensively, I suggest that you go with fixed size.

-Finalize the things around the installation.
+Now it’s time to finalize the installation size.
 You can choose where to create the virtual disk.
-Default location (Home directory) will work as well.
+The default location (Home directory) works fine.

-You should be back to start screen.
+You should now be back at the start screen.
 But wait, we haven’t used our Windows 10 ISO yet, have we?
-Now is the time to actually use the ISO.
+Now’s the time to actually use the ISO.
 Click on Settings.

-In here, go to Storage and add a new Optical Drive.
-I added this screenshot later because a few readers had difficulties in finding it.
+In here, go to Storage and add a new optical drive.
+I added this screenshot later because a few readers had difficulties finding it.

-Choose Disk and point to Windows 10 ISO.
+Click Choose disk and point to the Windows 10 ISO.

-Now you should see the Windows 10 ISO listed under the Storage.
+Now you should see the Windows 10 ISO listed under Storage.
 Press OK.